 Bruins rally late, beat Wild 5-4 in OT on Krug's goal

-Bruins rally late, beat Wild 5-4 in OT on Krug's goalBoston Bruins' David Krejci (46) and Minnesota Wild's Jordan Greenway (18) battle for the puck during the first period of an NHL hockey game in Boston, Saturday, Nov.
+Bruins rally late, beat Wild 5-4 in OT on Krug's goalBoston Bruins' David Krejci celebrates his tying goal during the third period of an NHL hockey game against the Minnesota Wild in Boston, Saturday, Nov.
 23, 2019.
 (AP Photo/Michael Dwyer)

 BOSTON (AP) -- It was only fitting the Boston Bruins got their first overtime win of the season after a comeback like that.